Brainz22/useful_notes/apxV2.md

 export CMSSW_VERSION=CMSSW_12_3_0_pre4
 </pre>

 7. Once that is done, `cd` to the `apx` directory.
-I can get there as follows: `cd /home/rmarroqu/APXv2/correlator-layer2/JetID/apx'.
+I can get there as follows: `cd /home/rmarroqu/APXv2/correlator-layer2/JetID/apx`.
+Then, you need to switch the source to Vivado 2022 by running `source /data/Xilinx/Vivado/2022.2/settings64.sh`.

 8. Run `make`.
 It might ask for a `build` directory.
 If it does, you can follow the instructions the error provides and try `make` again.